nadiamariduena/database-lessons/intro-Mongo1/README.md

 ### create DATABASE

 <ul>
-<li>the following to know where you are at:   show dbs</li>
+<li>type the following to know where you are at:   show dbs</li>
-<li>the following will create a database, Test is the name i give to it, 'use' is the command: use Test</li>
+<li>type the following to create a database, dont forget that Test is the name i give to it, 'use' is the command: use Test</li>
 <li>result: switched to db Test</li>
-<li>type 'db' to know where you are at</li>
+<li>type the following 'db' to know where you are at</li>
 <li>show dbs</li>
 </ul>

+<p>Repeat the steps</p>

 ### to remove